 Cognitive &Behavior Characteristics

 Guidelines & Safety

-Children with intellectual disability might have a hard time letting others know their wants and needs, and taking care of themselves.
+People with intellectual disability might have a hard time letting others know their wants and needs, and taking care of themselves.

 Intellectual disability could cause a child to learn and develop more slowly than other children of the same age.